2023-24 Road Resurfacing program

-Brisbane City Council’s 2022-23 road resurfacing program will help make suburban streets smoother, safer and more enjoyable to use every day.
-Council will be undertaking works across every Council ward to help residents get home quicker and safer.
+Brisbane City Council’s 2023-24 road resurfacing program will help make suburban streets smoother, safer and more enjoyable to use every day.
+Council will be undertaking works across every Council ward to help residents get home sooner and safer.

 About the program